-The mission of the Health and Human Services Division is to provide excellent legal services and support to its clients, the Department of Health and the Department of Human Services.
-The division enforces the State's environmental laws and healthcare facility licensing laws, provides legal advice to all Department of Health and Department of Human Services programs, takes appeals to circuit court from administrative decisions, defends actions against the State in both State and federal court, and handles some appeals in both the State and federal appellate systems.
+The mission of the Health and Human Services Division is to provide excellent and timely legal services and support to its clients, the Department of Health and the Department of Human Services.
+The division enforces the State's environmental laws and healthcare facility licensing laws, provides legal advice to all Department of Health and Department of Human Services programs, takes appeals to circuit court from administrative decisions, and handles some appeals in both the State and federal appellate systems.